Improved error estimates for the Davenport-Heilbronn theorems: Introduction

 These authors relied on the results of \cite{BBP, TT_rc} which are improved here.
 Applying Theorem~\ref{thm_lc_averaged} in their proof, we immediately improve their range of support on the Fourier transform to $(- \frac27, \frac27)$.
 (See also \cite{CK} and \cite{yang} for very similar results, with \cite{CK} also allowing for twisting by an automorphic form.)

+In more recent work, Shankar, S\"odergren, and Templier \cite[Theorem 5]{SST_central} improved the range of support to $(- \frac25, \frac25)$, provided that a local specification is imposed requiring any fixed prime to be inert.
+Instead of relying on \cite{BBP, TT_rc}, they developed (independently of the present paper) a smooth variation of Davenport-Heilbronn, with error terms comparable to ours.
+They also observed that, when considering Artin characters in lieu of the individual splitting conditions in Table \ref{table:error_exponents}, some cancellation occurs in the Fourier transform and better error terms can be obtained.
+Incorporating this observation into the proof in \cite{SST} or \cite{SST_central}, we are also able to obtain $(- \frac25, \frac25)$, and without any required local specification.

-5. Using the secondary term in Theorem \ref{thm_lc} and in \cite{BST, TT_rc}, Cho, Fiorilli, Lee, and S\"odergren \cite{CFLS} refined the latter one-level density estimates to exhibit a secondary term in that counting function as well.
+5. Using the secondary term in Theorem \ref{thm_lc} and in \cite{BST, TT_rc}, Cho, Fiorilli, Lee, and S\"odergren~\cite{CFLS} refined the latter one-level density estimates to exhibit a secondary term in that counting function as well.
 Moreover, they proved that even a tiny improvement to our error term in Theorem~\ref{thm_rc} would lead to a larger than expected omega result in the Ratios Conjecture of Conrey, Farmer, and Zirnbauer \cite{CFZ}.
-They also proved that for a single prime $p$, improving the error in Theorem \ref{thm_lc} to $O(p^\omega X^{\theta})$ with $\omega + \theta < \frac{1}{2}$ would contradict the Generalized Riemann Hypothesis.
+They also proved that improving the error in Theorem \ref{thm_lc} to $O(p^\omega X^{\theta})$ for all $p$ and $X$, for any $\omega$ and $\theta$ with $\omega + \theta < \frac{1}{2}$, would contradict the Generalized Riemann Hypothesis.
 This is thus a conditional omega result establishing a limitation on the strength of the error estimates that can actually~hold.